Robust optimal stopping with regime switching

 The main novelty and contribution of this paper include three aspects: (\romannumeral1) We present a comprehensive study for the optimal stopping problem with model uncertainty and regime switching, including the viscosity solution characterization of HJB equation, the smooth-fit principle, and the verification theorem.
-Compared with traditional optimal stopping problems (e.g., \cite[Chapter 10]{Oksendal2003} and \cite[Chapter 5]{Pham2009}), the proofs are more delicate with some significant technical difficulties to be overcome. (\romannumeral2) The notion of viscosity solution is fully utilized in this paper and shows its good \emph{versatility} for optimal control problems.
+Compared with traditional optimal stopping problems (e.g., \cite[Chapter 10]{Oksendal2003} and \cite[Chapter 5]{Pham2009}), the proofs are more delicate with some significant technical difficulties to be overcome. (\romannumeral2) When the Markov chain has a two-time-scale structure, we prove the convergence of the original problem to a limit problem with \emph{much simpler} structure, and the solution of the limit problem provides a \emph{close approximation} to that of the original problem. (\romannumeral3) The notion of viscosity solution is fully utilized in this paper and shows its good \emph{versatility} for optimal control problems.
 In the Definition \ref{VS Definition 1} of viscosity solution, the ``\emph{global} maximum (resp., minimum)" is adopted.
 It may be replaced by ``\emph{local} maximum (resp., minimum)" or even ``\emph{strict local} maximum (resp., minimum)".
-These three expressions are essentially \emph{equivalent} in defining a viscosity solution (see Yong and Zhou \cite[Chapter 4]{YongZhou1999}) and will be used in characterization of HJB equation, smooth-fit principle, and two-time-scale convergence, respectively, to facilitate the corresponding proofs. (\romannumeral3) When the Markov chain has a two-time-scale structure, we prove the convergence of the original problem to a limit problem, and the solution of the limit problem provides a close approximation to that of the original problem.
-The approximation scheme is very helpful in applications as it greatly reduces the overall system dimensionality and computational burden.
+These three terms are essentially \emph{equivalent} (see Pham \cite[Chapter 4]{Pham2009}) and will be used in characterization of HJB equation, smooth-fit principle, and two-time-scale convergence, respectively, to facilitate the corresponding proofs.

-The rest of this paper is organized as follows.
-Section \ref{Section PF} formulates the problem.
-Section \ref{Section VS} presents the viscosity solution characterization of the HJB equation.
-Section \ref{Section SFP} proves the smooth-fit property of the value function.
-Section \ref{Section VT} establishes the verification theorem.
-Section \ref{Section TTS} obtains the approximation result for the two-time-scale case.
-Finally, Section \ref{Section SS} provides an example of a stock selling problem.